fromsantanu/fromsantanu/README.md

 I'm a technology specialist interested in Health Data Science.
 These repositories have been created primarily for those who want to learn subjects associated with health data science. **We particularly aim to teach methods for researching, analyzing, and concluding on various problems related to healthcare practice**.
 Our main focus lies in the processes of **interpreting data, analyzing charts, drawing statistical inferences, and learning to make informed decisions**.
 Additionally, we want to explore methods of prediction.
 Therefore, we have organized the content into three categories:

 - **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.
-- **Domain-Specific Methods and Techniques**: In this category, solutions exists that answer specific questions related to health datascience.
+- **Case Studies on Healthcare and Epidemiology**: In this category, solutions exists that answer specific questions related to health datascience.
 - **Research Analysis and Reviews**: This section reviews existing researches and reports.
 Here we do our own analysis with data extracted from real sources.